JethroBaring/welldd/CUSTOM_REPORT_BUILDER_SUMMARY.md

 ## 🏆 Conclusion

-The Custom Report Builder successfully delivers a powerful, user-friendly solution for creating custom reports in the Wellsync Dalaguete system.
+The Custom Report Builder successfully delivers a powerful, user-friendly solution for creating custom reports in the WellSync Dalaguete system.
 The implementation provides immediate value through:

 - **Empowerment**: Users can create their own reports
 - **Efficiency**: Dramatic reduction in report creation time